9takoyakii/tinytest-c/README.txt

     Macro to begin a skipped test case.
 Internally calls ttest_beginTest(desc, 0, 1).

 ** IT_FAIL_BEGIN(desc):
-    Macro to begin a test case where failure is treated as success.
+    Macro to begin a test case where fail is treated as pass.
 Internally calls ttest_beginTest(desc, 1, 0).

 ** IT_END(desc):
     Macro to end a test case.
 Internally calls ttest_endTest().